 You should contact HMRC to find out if you have an exemption.
 Call them on 0845 010 9000

 If I am not happy with my Supplier who should I complain too?

-In the first instance you should complain to the Supplier.
+In the first instance, you should complain to the Supplier.
 They should have a complaints procedure.
 If you are still not happy then you can direct your complaint to Ombudsman Services at www.ombudsman-services.org

 What rate of VAT should I be charged for my gas or electricity?

 VAT on electricity and gas for business is charged at the normal VAT rate applicable i.e. as of the 2nd April 2013 this rate is 20%.
-There are exceptions where businesses are charge VAT at a lesser rate (5%):
+There are exceptions where businesses are charged VAT at a lesser rate (5%):

 - Businesses which meet the ‘De minimis’ requirements: